Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 ### Ambassador

-Based on Envoy Proxy, exclusive to Kubernetes
+[Ambassador](https://www.getambassador.io/) is a new player, based on Envoy Proxy, exclusive to Kubernetes

 #### The Good